robjg/dido/dido-examples/src/docs/README.md

 ### More Info

-[dido-data](DIDO-DATA.md) The definition of Data on which the rest of Dido is based.
+[dido-data](DIDO-DATA.md) provides the definition of Data on which the rest of Dido is based.

-Formatters:
+[dido-operators](DIDO-OPERATORS.md) provide functions for processing data.

+For Reading Data in and Out in different formats:
  - [dido-csv](DIDO-CSV.md) - For reading and writing CSV data.
  - [dido-json](DIDO-JSON.md) - For reading and writing JSON.
  - [dido-sql](DIDO-SQL.md) - For reading and writing to Databases.
  - [dido-poi](DIDO-POI.md) - For reading and writing to Excel sheets.
  - [dido-text](DIDO-TEXT.md) - For writing to Ascii Formatted Text Tables.

-[dido-oddball](dido-oddball) For using Dido in Oddjob.
+For using Dido in [Oddjob](http://rgordon.co.uk/oddjob) there is [dido-oddball](DIDO-ODDBALL.md) .